Old Fashioned Texas Sheet Cake with Sour Cream

 • Chopped Pecans, if desired – Nuts are optional in this recipe and if you want to switch out the nuts, we’ve found chopped walnuts or crushed macadamia nuts to go best with this recipe.

-Texas Sheet Cake with Sour Cream Recipe
+Texas Sheet Cake Chocolate Cake Recipe

 Old Fashioned Texas Sheet Cake Recipe